Vanderbilt University Research Field Collector, Flex in Nashville, Tennessee

 Participate in a backgroundcheck to meet Vanderbilt University requirements for working withchildren.

-Must be able to stand for longperiods of time.
+Must be able to stand for longperiods of time for observations.

-The position requires aBachelor’s degree, but a Master’s degree is preferred.
+The position requires aBachelor’s degree, but a Master’s degree is preferred, and experienceinteracting with young children.

 Compensation will be providedfor all training/practice time and travel expenses will be reimbursed.